 I hope this gives you some ideas of what to do in Bruges and gets you excited to visit or motivates you to book a ticket.

-You could easily fly into Brussels and get the train to Bruges if you are coming from afar, alternatively Bruges does have an international airport and train station.
+You could easily fly into Brussels and get the train to Bruges if you are coming from afar, have a look at flights on Skyscanner, alternatively Bruges does have an international airport and train station.

 I only stayed 1 night and 1 day as my trip was only short however you could easily spend 2-3 days and nights here with a day trip out to the surroundings cities and still find plenty to do.